 - Eligible recipients: Businesses that acquire motor vehicles or tax-exempt entities that acquire them for use, Tribal governments, states, political subdivisions. - Tax credit available: Tax credit for whichever is less: a) 15% of vehicle's cost (cost to purchaser) or 30% for vehicles without internal combustion engines, or b) difference between clean vehicle and previous vehicle.
 Credit is capped at \$7,500 for vehicles weighing less than 14,000 pounds or \$40,000 for all other vehicles. - Eligible vehicles: Vehicles must have battery capacity of 15 kWh or more OR 7 kWh in case of vehicles weighing less than 14,000 pounds.
-Mobile machinery and qualified commercial fuel cell vehicles eligible. - Period of Availability: Vehicles placed in service after Jan 1, 2023 and acquired before Jan 1, 2033. - For more information: Frequently Asked Questions on Qualified Commercial Clean Vehicle Credit HERE.
+Mobile machinery and qualified commercial fuel cell vehicles eligible. - Period of Availability: Vehicles placed in service after Jan 1, 2023 and acquired before Jan 1, 2033 - For more information: - o Frequently Asked Questions on Qualified Commercial Clean Vehicle Credit HERE. - o IRS Information on elective pay (also known as direct pay) and transferability HERE. - Elective Pay Overview HERE. - Elective Pay Information for Tax-Exempt Organizations HERE. - Elective Pay Information for State and Local Governments HERE. - Elective Pay Information for Indian Tribal Governments HERE. - Elective Pay Eligible Tax Credits HERE.